gladiola/blog/_drafts/2020-03-20-CloudNodeBastionHost.markdown

 # Installing HAProxy
 Installing the program was a snap.
 We had to read some documentation, and follow some suggestions; but, it all worked without a hitch.
 There are several techniques we can choose from with HAProxy.
 Ultimately, we chose
+TCP Forwarding.
+This is a "layer 4" proxy.
+HAProxy has OSI Layer 7 capabilities that can let us filter traffic based on contents.
+With tcp mode, haproxy will just pass the traffic on down to our data center demarc, invisibly.

+SSL stayed on the web host.
+Before we began with these DNS servers, we had already installed Let's Encrypt TLS certificates on our target webserver.
+By using tcp mode, we could still serve up our pages without interfering with the TLS integrity.
+Some other proxy techniques might have required TLS termination.
+This would have meant re-installing certs on the proxy hosts in order to present a clean connection to the user.
+Tcp mode was simple, effective, and easy to use.

+To check out our proxy install, we started with calling the nameserver host address.
+It would then use haproxy to walk us down the line, reques our page from the webserver, and then the page we called would come back up the line.
+Satisfied that the proxies were working, it was time to change the DNS records.

+# DNS Load Balancing
+Most DNS records get served round-robin, by default.
+That is, when multiple aliases (A records) are listed, they'll be shown in a rotating order by the nameserver who answers.
+Since our proxies were now on the nameserver hosts, we could direct our traffic to each.
+We changed our A Records for the domain to point to each DNS server, instead of our demarc IP.
+This is the outside half of getting our traffic to walk down the funnel into our screen.

+As mentioned earlier, there are firewall rules near the demarc to do the initial onsite screen to require incoming traffic to only be considered if it used the proxy.

+Notice how the DNS load balancing could have some unenforceable conditions.
+For example, what if a received DNS record was cached?
+Just because a URL is called many times by a user doesn't mean that it will get its values from our authoritative nameserver.
+Any DNS server along the way might hold the answer.
+After all, that 48 hour propagation, coupled with sometimes deceptive "instantaneous" DNS response from some servers, can be deceptive.
+The propagation of DNS records does take time.
+Just as wrong answers can be out there for a while, beyond our control; so also we can have a printing of DNS aliases in an order that was previously served and incompletely rotated because of caching.
+DNS load balancing is more of a suggestion than a rule because our overall control of the records is gone once they leave our computer.

+HAProxy offers load balancing.
+In our case, we were only going to one destination, so most of those features didn't yet need to be activated.
+They might be more useful on a haproxy install inside the demarc.
+It's true load balancing.
+We can set rules that will filter traffic by subdomain to specific servers.
+We can ensure high availability with health checks on servers that precede traffic routing.

+# TOTP with Google Authenticator
+Remember our login situation?
+We chose to use SSH public keys on the server, which was a good idea; but, we wanted to do a little more.
+We added on Google Authenticator's time-based one time passwords (TOTP) to the ssh login accounts.
+FreeBSD ports have a package for this.
+It's pam_google_authenticator.
+Thanks to scant and incomplete documentation, setting up Google Authenticator on FreeBSD was a real bear.
+When editing the sshd_config, we have to choose carefully which password options we want to keep and which we want to comment out.
+On one hand, we're using ssh public key.
+On the other, if we turn off all of the password functions, TOTP won't work.

+When misconfigured, we can end up in a few different situations:
+ - We never get a prompt for a verification code
+ - We get repeatedly prompted for a code, but it never works
+ - We get prompted for a public key, a verification code, and a password.

+This last one is a little bit of a problem because, as you might guess:  we didn't always set one.
+Also, if you want to use Google Authenticator with a root account, there is one more setting in the config that needs to be hunted up and adjusted.
+Most folks, unlike our hosting provider, don't want to ever let someone ssh into a root account.
+Guess why.

+Setting up the Google Authenticator on the host wasn't too hard, dialog-wise.
+There is a short program that's run to ask some simple questions.
+There is a 3D Q barcode that's shown.
+It'll be printed in terminal with ASCII graphics.
+The results of the dialog will be stored in a hidden file.
+That includes the "scratch codes" to get in if the app fails.
+This means that anyone with access to the hidden file might be able to view those codes.
+Keep that in mind if you do a multi-user install.

+# Backup and Restore
+The hosting provider does weekly, automated backups.
+They also offer snapshots of the host.
+However, that doesn't quite meet our needs.
+The hosting company retains control of and access to the backups.
+Snapshots are diff files.
+We can restore the VM to them; but, again they're not backups that we can really control.
+Unlike dd a hard drive in our lab, we don't have physical access to these disks.
+That means that we also can't swap them out, use them with another motherboard, or generally control the automated backups and snapshots.
+They're offsite, and that's good; but, they're also not offline.

+This means that if we had to reconsitute or rebuild the host from scratch, we would be at a loss without the help of the hosting company.
+Since this is not an acceptable situation, it's up to us to get a backup done.
+And, if we can remember, a backup is not a backup until it's been restored.

+To give ourselves offsite, offline backups, we're going to use tar to take a sample of critical files used in the installation of the programs above.
+One by one, we went through directories that held configs.
+We built a script that would automatically copy them to a directory.
+Then we tarred the achive, g-zipped it, and exfiltrated it with scp.
+Once on a computer we could physically access, we saved the archive to removable storage.
+Cataloged and moved to a safe place, our tar and restore sample was ready for a restoration rehearsal.